Search for pair production of first- and second-generation scalar leptoquarks in pp collisions at sqrt(s) = 7 TeV: Background estimate

 where $\epsilon_{\mu}$ and $\epsilon_{\Pe}$ are the muon and electron reconstruction and identification efficiencies and $\epsilon^{\mathrm {trig}}$ are the HLT efficiencies to select \Pe\Pe, $\mu\mu$, and $\Pe \mu$ events.

 No QCD multijet MC events pass the $\mu\mu jj$ final selection.
-A crosscheck made using a data control sample containing same sign muons confirms that the QCD multijet background is negligible in this channel.
+A crosscheck made using a data control sample containing same-sign muons confirms that the QCD multijet background is negligible in this channel.

-For the first-generation LQ analyses the multijet background contribution is estimated from a data control sample as follows.
+For the first-generation leptoquark analyses the multijet background contribution is estimated from a data control sample as follows.
 The probability that an electron candidate passing loose electron requirements additionally passes all electron requirements is measured as a function of $\PT$ and $\eta$ in a data sample with one and only one electron candidate, two or more jets and low $\MET$.
 This sample is dominated by QCD multijet events and is similar in terms of jet activity to the $\Pe\Pe jj$ and $\Pe \nu jj$ analysis samples.
 A correction for a small contamination of genuine electrons passing all electron requirements is derived from MC simulations.
 The QCD multijet background in the final $\Pe\Pe jj$ ($\Pe\nu jj$) selection is predicted by applying twice (once) the above probability to a sample with two electron candidates (one electron candidate and large $\MET$), and two or more jets, which satisfy all the requirements of the signal selections.
 The resulting estimate is ${\sim}1\%$ (${\sim}8\%$) of the total background for the selections corresponding to the region of leptoquark masses where the exclusion limits are placed.

-Contributions to the $ll jj$ background from $VV$+jets processes and single-top production are small and they are estimated using MC simulation.
+Contributions to the $\ell\ell jj$ background from $VV$+jets processes and single-top production are small and they are estimated using MC simulation.

-In the $l\nu jj$ channel, the main backgrounds come from three sources: processes that lead to the production of a genuine \PW\ bosons such as \PW+jets, $\ttbar$, single-top production, diboson processes ($\PW\PW$, $\PW\cPZ$); instrumental background, mostly caused by the misidentification of jets as leptons in multijet processes, thus creating misidentified electrons or muons and misreconstructed $\MET$ in the final state; and \cPZ\ boson production, such as $\cPZ/\gamma^*$+jets and $\cPZ{}\cPZ{}$ processes.
-The contribution from the principal background, \PW+jets, is estimated with MC simulation normalized to data at the initial selection level in the region $50<\MT<110$\GeV, where $\MT$ is the transverse mass calculated from the lepton $\PT$ and the $\MET$.
+In the $\ell\nu jj$ channel, the main backgrounds come from three sources: processes that lead to the production of a genuine \PW\ boson such as \PW+jets, $\ttbar$, single-top production, diboson processes ($\PW\PW$, $\PW\cPZ$); instrumental background, mostly caused by the misidentification of jets as leptons in multijet processes, thus creating misidentified electrons or muons and misreconstructed $\MET$ in the final state; and \cPZ\ boson production, such as $\cPZ/\gamma^*$+jets and $\cPZ{}\cPZ{}$ processes.
+The contribution from the principal backgrounds, \PW+jets and $\ttbar$, is estimated with MC simulation normalized to data at the initial selection level in the region $50<\MT<110$\GeV, where $\MT$ is the transverse mass calculated from the lepton $\PT$ and the $\MET$.